mtkirby/slimshim/README.md

+SlimShim is a script that performs IP and MAC address spoofing on a directly-connected device without interrupting traffic to and from that device.
+It injects spoofed packets below the radar (source ports).

 QUICK OVERVIEW/TL;DR

+    The device you shim will remain up and connected.
+Nothing on the victim device will change.
     This allows you to get past NAC (as long as you shim a trusted device).
-    This allows you to MITM any host connecting through the SlimShim.
+    This allows you to MITM the device connecting through the SlimShim.
     This allows you to spoof as any device connected to the SlimShim.
-    You can also shim a server or camera with some modification.
+    You can also shim a server with some modification to the slimguess function.
     If your SlimShim has wifi, you can route through it and appear as the victim.
     Everything is transparent to the network.
     Code is available at https://github.com/mtkirby/slimshim